 Using QuickBooks Items for Job Costing

 QuickBooks Items are one of the most powerful tools included within your QuickBooks desktop software.
-There are a variety of job cost and management reporting features included in the software as well.
+There are a variety of job costing and management reporting features included in the software as well.

 Items are one of the most underutilized and most incorrectly used elements within QuickBooks!